-- 8.1 Table 5.1 provides a summary of the findings of the assessment of the potential development sites within the Great Staughton neighbourhood area.
+- 6.1 Table 6.1 provides a summary of the findings of the assessment of the potential development sites within the Great Staughton neighbourhood area.
 The table shows 'traffic light' ratings for each site, indicating whether the site is suitable, available and likely to be achievable for development and therefore appropriate for allocation in the Plan for residential development.
 A red rating indicates the site is not appropriate for allocation and a green rating would indicate the site is appropriate to consider for allocation.
-Amber indicates the site may be appropriate for development and therefore allocation if certain issues can be resolved or constraints mitigated. - 8.2 The results of the site assessment are shown in the map in Figure 5.1 below12.
+Amber indicates the site may be appropriate for development and therefore allocation if certain issues can be resolved or constraints mitigated. - 6.2 The results of the site assessment are shown in the map in Figure 6.1 below12.
 The detailed site assessments can be found in Appendices A and B.

-Figure 5.1 Site Assessment conclusions (north)
+Figure 6.1 Site Assessment conclusions (north)

-Figure 8.2 Site Assessment conclusions (south)
+Figure 6.2 Site Assessment conclusions (south)

-Table 5-1 Site assessment summary
+Table 6-1 Site assessment summary

-Site Ref / Alternative Site Reference Gross Site Area (ha) Site Capacity (Dwellings) Rating HDC HELAA Conclusions 13 Conclusions Detailed Assessment NP1 / HELAA148 0.8 Proposed for mixed use including housing and community use The site is previously developed land within the built-up area and is well related to services within the village.
+Site Ref / Alternative Site Reference Gross Site Area (ha) Site Capacity (Dwellings) Rating HDC HELAA Conclusions 13 Conclusions Detailed Assessment NP1 / HELAA148 0.8 Proposed for mixed use including housing and community use This site is situated within the village and adjoining the southern edge with reasonable access to the services and facilities of Great Staughton with the post office occupying premises within the site.
+It has significant constraints including listed buildings within the site and being partially within the conservation area.
+The site is highly visible from several public rights of way and development would have a significant impact on the landscape.
+This site is not considered to be suitable for development due to impact on the immediate surroundings and longer distance views.
+As the site is not considered suitable for residential development a capacity calculation has not been completed.
+This site was submitted in response to the Call for Sites in August 2017.
+The site's owner/ agent has stated that the site can be delivered within the next 5 years.
+The site is previously developed land within the built-up area and is well related to services within the village.
 There is an existing dwelling on site which would need to retain / share access with any new development.
 There is a water pumping station adjacent to the existing entrance which would reduce the developable area.
 The SSSI Risk Impact Zone and Grade 3 agricultural land classification would need to be considered in a planning application and development should avoid a TPO on site.
+Parts of the site on the eastern and western boundaries are within high and medium areas of surface water flood risk.
+A sequential test and if necessary, an exception test may be required to demonstrate development is appropriate.
 The site is potentially suitable for a health facility with associated car parking and other small business, or community uses if the constraints identified in the HELAA including landscape and heritage impacts were mitigated through design.
 There is flexibility on the land uses proposed on the site and also the possibility of extending development into the field to the rear (0.2 hectares).
 If additional residential was considered to subsidise community facilities on site the landscape and visual impacts would need to be considered.
 Demolition and site remediation would also affect development viability.
 There is extant permission for one dwelling in the southern section of the site.
-This conclusion is a departure from the HELAA conclusion as the site visit and review of existing information demonstrated that the constraints identified in the HELAA could be mitigated through sensitive design.
-An appropriate scale of development may improve the visual impact of a brownfield site currently in industrial/retail use.
-See Appendix A Site Assessment Proforma NP2 5.1 0 N/A This is a greenfield site adjacent to a small employment area but remote from services, facilities or the strategic road network.
-The site is in open countryside, outside any defined See Appendix A Site
+This conclusion is a departure from the HELAA conclusion as the site visit and review of existing information demonstrated that the constraints identified in the HELAA could potentially be mitigated through sensitive design.
+An See Appendix A Site Assessment Proforma